Fazmin/sentinel-connect/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

-6. Login with default credentials:
+6. Login with OTP authentication:
-   - Email: `admin@sentinelconnect.local`
+   - Enter email: `admin@sentinelconnect.local`
-   - Password: `admin123`

-> **Important**: Change the default admin password immediately in production!
+   - Check console for OTP code (or configure SMTP in Settings)
+   - Enter the 6-digit OTP code

+> **Note**: Without SMTP configured, OTP codes are logged to the console.
+Configure SMTP in Settings for email delivery.

 ## Project Structure